Premier Rewards Gold Card from American Express Review

 Good rewards card for cardholders who fly frequently or eat out

-Here's the deal: The Premier Rewards Gold card from American Express offers 3x points for flights booked with airlines and 2x points at U.S. supermarkets, U.S. gas stations and U.S. restaurants.
-But there's a $195 annual fee.
-Is the annual fee worth it?
+Here's the deal: the Premier Rewards Gold card from American Express offers 3x points for flights booked with airlines and 2x points at U.S. supermarkets, U.S. gas stations and U.S. restaurants.

 4 reasons to NOT get the card